Black Friday Code: DIGEST35

 The Mediterranean diet is full of antioxidant-rich veggies, lean protein, and oily fish, and has many benefits, one of which may be a better stress response.

-Other diets that work for my patients include the Paleo diet, and for those with a higher incidence of food intolerance issues, a low FODMAPs diet.
-These diets tend to promote better gut health, and a healthier bacterial balance in the gut has been linked with a better response to stress [16].
+Other diets that work for my clients include the Paleo diet, and for those with a higher incidence of food intolerance issues, a low FODMAP diet.
+These diets tend to promote better gut health, and a healthier bacterial balance in the gut has been linked with a better response to stress 16

 Moderate exercise

-Moderate exercise (zone 2 exercise, or the type of exercise you can do while still holding a conversation relatively easily) is the best sort for improving stress resilience.
-On a cellular level it reduces proinflammatory chemicals (cytokines) and promotes anti-inflammatory cytokines [17].
+Moderate exercise (zone 2 exercise, or the type of exercise you can do while still holding a conversation relatively easily) is very helpful for improving stress resilience.
+On a cellular level it reduces proinflammatory chemicals (cytokines) and promotes anti-inflammatory cytokines 17.

-More intense exercise can actually have the opposite effect, causing the release of proinflammatory cytokines and restricting the release of anti-inflammatory cytokines [17].
+Chronic, intense exercise, without proper recovery can actually have the opposite effect, causing the release of proinflammatory cytokines and restricting the release of anti-inflammatory cytokines 17.
 However, a low level of inflammation is necessary for muscle tissue to recover from exercise-related trauma, so some intense exercise may be helpful for that and other reasons.

-With exercise, as with other stressors, you just have to get the balance right for you (and this may change over time as you get fitter).
+With exercise, as with other stressors, it’s important to find the right balance for you (and this may change over time as your fitness improves).
+Working with an exercise professional may be a great way to learn what works best for your body.

 Probiotics and Rhodiola